What are O-Rings Used for?

 Caution:

-Buna-N O-rings can have issues with halogenated hydrocarbons, phosphate ester hydraulic fluid, automotive brake fluid, nitro, and Ketones.
+Buna-N rubber O-rings can have issues with halogenated hydrocarbons, phosphate ester hydraulic fluid, automotive brake fluid, nitro, and Ketones.

 Silicone O-rings